Everything you need to winterize your home

 This 18-inch-wide shovel pushes or shovels snow with a 37-inch ergonomic handle designed to lessen the strain on your back.
 It has a nylon wear strip on the blade and an oversized grip for comfort.

-This NOAA weather radio has seven preset weather bands and a solar crank shortwave radio with a telescopic antenna.
+This National Oceanic and Atmospheric Administration weather radio has seven preset weather bands and a solar crank shortwave radio with a telescopic antenna.
 It has a rechargeable battery that lasts up to 13 hours.

 Dgsl Attic Stairway Insulation Cover